 When reading labels, I am often appalled at the amount of sodium in some canned foods but also encouraged by finding brands with reasonable low to modest sodium levels.
 Particularly for the beans and tomatoes in this tagine, check the label and look for brands with little or no added salt.

-More from our magazine: Apple-Balsamic Salmon
+More from our magazine: Salads With An Asian Accent

 This dish improves when reheated so, if desired, cool, cover, and refrigerate for up to 2 days.
 Reheat, covered, over medium heat.